Slow Internet on Mac

 3. Update your browser and macOS

 Furthermore, it’s not just crucial to regularly update your browser but also your macOS to improve connection issues.
-Maintaining an up-to-date MacOS can also significantly improve your overall system performance.
+Maintaining an up-to-date macOS can also significantly improve your overall system performance.

 To check for available macOS updates, follow these steps: